 With current physical distancing guidelines, participants need to be separated by a minimum of 2 metres.
 As you can see from the image, we have arranged our classroom to create individual stations where students remain during class.

 Participants are not required to have any physical contact with other students or the instructor.
-Before COVID, some first aid skills like the recovery position, splints and slings, required people to work in pairs.
+Previously, some first aid skills like the recovery position, splints and slings, required people to work in pairs.
 We have come up with creative ways to teach these skills without students having physical contact with others.

 Equipment – one to one ratios